 Monitoring for security and compliance: For most modern applications, teams create security and compliance policies to ensure that sensitive data is safe.
 Enforcing these policies requires knowing when systems become vulnerable, so teams need to be able to monitor all service activity to detect potential threats and be aware of any compliance issues with new or modified cloud resources.

-To ensure a smooth transition to the cloud and create an effective plan for monitoring cloud resources, teams should consider the following observability goals:
+As organizations mature in the cloud adoption journey, they must create an effective plan for monitoring cloud resources, with the following observability goals:

 Collect the right data: Cloud resources generate a wealth of data for identifying and investigating problems.
 Knowing which kinds of data to collect, such as metrics and events, gives teams more complete visibility into their systems.
 This enables them to create meaningful alerts and quickly investigate performance issues in cloud environments.

 Alert on what matters: Automated alerts draw attention to service degradations and disruption, enabling teams to quickly respond to an issue before it becomes more serious.
 However, not all alerts are useful or carry the same level of urgency.
 High-severity alerts can be used as direct pages while low-severity ones are better suited as records of activity.
 Because of this, teams need to look at what types of notifications are most important for their environments.